 Research Team: BUT

-Brno University of Technology (BUT) consistently achieves acclaimed results in areas such as the development of sensors, satellite communication systems, devices for space applications, technologies and applications in the fields of cybersecurity and artificial intelligence, as well as in research on the solar corona, satellite data processing, image processing, and space photography.
+Brno University of Technology (BUT) is involved in scientific research activities in the fields of space research, such as development and testing of space technology, development of sensors, satellite communication systems, instruments for applications in space, technologies and applications in the fields of cybersecurity and artificial intelligence, as well as in the field of solar corona research, satellite data processing, image processing and space photography.

-BUT occupies a leading position, for instance, in the research of space tribology, a field in which Professor Hartl's team has already successfully implemented applications in space projects.
-Space tribology is dedicated to the development of technical solutions that ensure the reliability of the moving parts of devices in space, such as spacecraft, satellites, or space stations.
-This discipline encompasses, for example, ensuring the reliable deployment of solar panels and antennas, ensuring the reliable function of robotic arms, including their lubrication.
-Mechanical failures of these components under the extreme conditions of space, such as due to overload or vibrations, can lead to the thwarting of massive investments and considerable human effort.
+A similarly important position at the BUT is occupied by research in space tribology, a field in which Professor Hartl's team has already successfully implemented applications in space projects.
+Space tribology focuses on the development of technical solutions to ensure the functional reliability of moving parts in space, such as spacecraft, satellites and space stations.
+This field includes, for example, ensuring reliable ejection of solar panels, antennas, ensuring reliable function of robotic arms, including their lubrication.
+Mechanical failures of these components in the extreme conditions of space, for example due to overload or vibration, can lead to the undoing of huge investments and considerable human effort.

-Habitat technologies for extreme environments and manned space flights represent another significant research direction at the BUT.
-A pivotal moment in this research was the creation of a self-deploying habitat, developed by the team of Dr. Šálený and Dr. Doule, and the provision of the first prototype of this habitat for the Space Studies Program 2012, organized by the International Space University at the Florida Institute of Technology in the USA.
-Currently, BUT focuses on researching technologies for measuring and evaluating cognitive and physiological responses of the human organism.
-This research was conducted within the ESA SPARK ICARUS ARMOR project, which also involved Czech backup astronaut Aleš Svoboda.
-It utilized an entirely new set of cognitive tests developed at the University of Pennsylvania for high-performance NASA astronauts.
-A pivotal contribution of the Czech research team was the integration of a unique perspiration rate sensor, developed by Professor Hubálek's team, and the application of an innovative approach to the analysis of small data sets using uncertainty quantification method supported by artificial intelligence from the team at UptimAI s.r.o., founded and led by Dr. Kubíček, a BUT alumnus.
+Habitat technologies for extreme conditions and manned spaceflight represent another important research direction of the BUT.
+A breakthrough in this research was the creation of a self-deploying habitat developed by Dr. Šálený and Dr. Doule's team and the provision of the first prototype of this habitat for the 2012 Space Studies Program hosted by the International Space University at the Florida Institute of Technology in the USA.
+The current focus of the BUT in this area is on research into technologies for measuring and evaluating cognitive and physiological responses of the human organism.
+The research was carried out, for example, within the ESA SPARK ICARUS ARMOR project, in which the Czech backup astronaut Aleš Svoboda also participated.
+It used a brand new battery of cognitive tests developed at the University of Pennsylvania for high-performance NASA astronauts.
+A major contribution of the Czech research team was the incorporation of a unique sensor for measuring sweating intensity, developed by Professor Hubálek's team, and the application of an innovative approach to the analysis of small datasets using uncertainty quantification methods with the support of artificial intelligence from the team of UptimAI s.r.o., founded and led by Dr. Kubíček, a graduate of the BUT.

 Faculty of Mechanical Engineering, Energy Institute